ecarjat/KNXTeleInfo/README.md

 ## **Product Database:**
 Click [here](https://github.com/etrinh/TeleInfoKNX/raw/master/ETS/teleinfo.knxprod) to download ETS5 product database (identified as KNX Association).

+# Firmware upload
-The Firmware can be upgraded directly through the USB port.
-On MacOS The firm upload can be done by uncommenting this line in platform.io
+The Firmware can be uploaded directly through the USB port.
+On MacOS The firmware upload can be done by uncommenting this line in platform.io:
 ```
 ;upload_port = /Volumes/RPI-RP2/
 ```
-to leverage the rp2040 embedded boot firmware.
+This leverages the rp2040 embedded boot firmware.
 If the drive does not show pushing the reset button on the main board (SW3) while plugging in the usb should make it appear.
-Once the firmware has been uploaded once the serial port should become available.
+Once the firmware has been uploaded once, the serial port should become available.

 # Hardware